remino/scrollerful/README.md

 ### Add scroll snapping

 On the `.scrollerful` element, adding the `.scrollerful--snap` class to it will snap scrolling to the next section.

+### Scroll horizontally

+On the `.scrollerful` element, adding the `.scrollerful--x` class to will change the scrolling from vertical to horizontal.

 ### Apply on full body